 #38: Requests per screen

-It’s the number of API calls triggered when a screen loads.
+This refers to the number of API calls made when a screen is loaded.

 Why it matters: This shows how efficiently a screen is built.
 Fewer requests usually mean faster load times, lower backend demand, and fewer points of failure.